 (131) Underwriter--The author(s) of the Underwriting Report.

-(132) Underwriting Report--Sometimes referred to as the "Report."
-A decision making tool prepared by the Department’s Real Estate Analysis Division that is used by the Department and Board containing a synopsis and reconciliation of the Application information submitted by the Applicant and that Division’s conclusion as to whether the Development will be financially feasible as required by Code §42(m) or other federal regulations.
+(132) Underwriting Report--Sometimes referred to as the Report.
+A decision making tool prepared by the Department’s Real Estate Analysis Division that contains a synopsis of the proposed Development and that reconciles the Application information, including its financials and market analysis, with the underwriter’s analysis.
+The Report allows the Department and Board 'to determine whether the Development will be financially feasible as required by Code §42(m), or other federal or state regulations.

-(133) Uniform Multifamily Application Templates--The collection of sample resolutions and form letters, produced by the Department, as may be required under this chapter or Chapters 12 and 13 of this title that may be used, (but are not required to be used), to satisfy the requirements of the applicable rule.
+(133) Uniform Multifamily Application Templates--The collection of sample resolutions and form letters, produced by the Department, as may be required under this chapter or Chapters 12 and 13 of this title (relating to Multifamily Housing Bond Rules and Multifamily Direct Loan Rule, respectively) that may be used, (but are not required to be used), to satisfy the requirements of the applicable rule.

 (134) Uniform Physical Condition Standards (UPCS)--As developed by the Real Estate Assessment Center of HUD.